Below are brief descriptions of some individually-led research projects at Angelo. These will be periodically updated.

 Jonathon Stillman and team: Physiology to food webs down river networks

-Jonathon, a professor at UCSF and in Integrative Biology at UCB, links the physiology of invertebrates to their performances in a changing world, leads a BIGCB (Berkeley Initiative Global Change Biology) team that investigates how the thermal performance of aquatic insect larvae will affect the trophic ecology of warming rivers.
+Jonathon, a professor at UCSF and in Integrative Biology at UCB, links the physiology of invertebrates to their performances in a changing world, led a BIGCB (Berkeley Initiative Global Change Biology) team that investigated how the thermal performance of aquatic insect larvae will affect the trophic ecology of warming rivers.
 Larvae of insect grazers vs. predators may also differ in the efficiency with which they use energy under various thermal regimes.
 Metabolic energy efficiency is maximized at optimal temperatures and declines at higher temperatures due to an increase in fermentative metabolism and an induction of stress

 responses to cope with thermal or oxidative damage.
 Jonathon and his team compared thermal effects on gene expression of four aquatic insects (Pteronarcys californica, Calinueria californica, Hesperoperla pacifica and Dicosmoecus gilvipes) across temperatures of the spring-summer range during late larval instar phase (~12-30°C).
 Illumina RNA-seq, de novo transcriptome assembly using Trinity, and analysis using Bowtie2/eXpress and EdgeR were used to identify differentially expressed genes within